+^{3.} Andrew Jenson, L.D.S.
+Biographical Encyclopedia: A Compilation of Biographical Sketches of Prominent Men and Women in the Church of Jesus Christ of Latter-day Saints, 4 vols.
+(Salt Lake City: Andrew Jenson History Co., 1901-36).

+^{4.} Salt Lake City: Deseret News, 1941.

-tually found an outlet in the L.D.S.
-Biographical Encyclopedia (4 vols., Salt Lake City, 1901-1936).
-Unfortunately, subsequent volumes have not been issued with information on Church officials of the past thirty years.
-(2) The preparation of an encyclopedia of Church history, subsequently published as Encyclopedic History of the Church (Salt Lake City, 1941).
-(3) The preparation of a massive multi-volume scrapbook record of the day-to-day activities of the Church, with excerpts from available sources, both published and unpublished.
-This "Journal History of the Church" now comprises more than 1,300 legal-size scrapbooks, from three to five inches thick; it is being extended daily by the addition of clippings from Salt Lake City and other newspapers.
-Happily there is an index to this mammoth collection so that one is able to trace references to individuals and organizations with considerable ease.
+unpublished.
+This "Journal History of the Church" now comprises more than 1,300 legal-size scrapbooks from three to five inches thick; it is being extended daily by the addition of clippings from Salt Lake City and other newspapers.
+Happily, there is an index to this mammoth collection so that one is able to trace references to individuals and organizations with considerable ease.

-A fourth stage in the setting down of Mormon history was the preparation of synthesis histories.
-Overlooking the fragmentary histories of Elders Cowdery, Whitmer, and Corrill,4 and the publication of various missionary tracts with historical sections, the first attempt of Mormon historians to set down a synthesis history was that of Edward Tullidge, who was granted access to materials in the Church Archives for the preparation of his Life of Brigham Young; or Utah and Her Founders (New York, 1876), History of Salt Lake City (Salt Lake City, 1886), and History of Northern Utah and Southern Idaho (Salt Lake City 1889).
-Hubert Howe Bancroft also received extensive materials from the Historian's Office, and had the personal help of Orson Pratt, Franklin D. Richards, John Taylor, and Wilford Woodruff in the preparation of his History of Utah (San Francisco, 1889), which might be said to contain the first "professional" history of the Mormons.
-Bancroft's one-volume history was followed by Orson F. Whitney's four-volume History of Utah (Salt Lake City, 1898-1904), which was written almost exclusively from Mormon sources.
-The next history was B. H. Roberts' "History of the Mormon Church," which appeared in serialized form in Americana (New York), 1909-1915.
-With some additions and changes it reappeared in A Comprehensive History of the Church: Century I (6 vols., Salt Lake City, 1930).
-A one-volume synthesis history, originally prepared as a manual for Priesthood classes and since reissued many times with additional material is Joseph Fielding Smith's, Essentials of Church History (Salt Lake City, 1922).
+A fourth stage in the setting down of Mormon history was the preparation of "synthesis histories."
+Overlooking the fragmentary histories of elders Cowdery, Whitmer, and Corrill,5 and the publication of various missionary tracts with historical sections, the first attempt of Mormon historians to set down a synthesis history was that of Edward Tullidge, who was granted access to materials in the Church Archives for the preparation of his Life of Brigham Young; or Utah and Her Founders,6 The History of Salt Lake City and Its Founders,7 and History of Northern Utah and Southern Idaho.8 Hubert Howe Bancroft also received extensive materials from the Historian's Office, and had the personal help of Orson Pratt, Franklin D. Richards, John Taylor, and Wilford Woodruff in the preparation of his History of Utah,9 which might be said to contain the first "professional" history of the Mormons.
+Bancroft's one-volume history was followed by Orson F. Whitney's four-volume History of Utah,10 which was written almost exclusively from Mormon sources.
+The next history was B. H. Roberts's "History of the 'Mormon' Church," which appeared in serialized form in Americana.11 With some additions and changes, it reappeared in A Comprehensive History of the Church: Century I.12 A onevolume synthesis history, originally prepared as a manual for priesthood classes and since reissued many times with additional material, is Joseph Fielding Smith's Essentials in Church History.13